brendt/stitcher.io/src/data/blog/2017-11-15-optimised-uuids-in-mysql.md

 ![Poor textual UUID performance](/img/blog/binary-uuid/textual_uuid.png)

-That's an average of more than 1.5 seconds when using textual UUIDs!
+~~That's an average of more than 1.5 seconds when using textual UUIDs!~~

+*There's an **important edit** here: the benchmark above was performed on un-indexed fields.
+I've since changed the benchmark results to work with indexed textual fields for a more fair comparison.
+There's still a performance gain to not using textual UUIDs, so keep reading!*

 Looking around for better alternatives, we found a two-part solution.

 ## Saving UUIDs as binary data